-- 1) Revise policies and procedures to include a supervisory review within accounts payable over the review of all travel related expenses to ensure that only allowable, reasonable, and approved costs are charged to the U.S. Government in accordance with FAR, Federal Travel Regulations, and other applicable requirements. - 2) Provide ACC with adequate documentation to support the eligibility of questioned travel costs, to include penalties and fees, billed to the task order or reimburse ACC for the portion of \$1,620 that remains ineligible.
+- 1) Revise policies and procedures to include a supervisory review within accounts payable over the review of all travel related expenses to ensure that only allowable, reasonable, and approved costs are charged to the U.S. Government in accordance with FAR, Federal Travel Regulations, and other applicable requirements. - 2) Provide ACC with adequate documentation to support that the travel costs billed were approved by the COR or reimburse ACC for the portion of \$762 that remains ineligible.

-Finding 2020-02: Subcontractor Invoices for Other Direct Costs Missing Approvals (Material Weakness and Noncompliance)
+Finding 2020-02: Subcontractor Invoices for Materials and Other Direct Costs Missing Approvals (Material Weakness and Noncompliance)

-Condition: We examined 49 out of 2,388 records supporting \$1,929,345 in total ODC transactions from a total of \$2,665,878.
+Condition: We examined 57 of 2,201 records supporting \$1,748,850 ODC transactions from a total of \$2,231,956; and 56 of 221 records supporting \$9,135,006 Material transactions from a total of \$9,997,843.
 During our testing, we obtained and reviewed invoices and related supporting documentation submitted for direct costs incurred.
-We noted four transactions related to subcontractor ODCs where IAP did not maintain documentation to verify that the invoices were approved by the Operation's Technical Representative acknowledging services had been performed and that the invoices were approved for payment, and thus not complying with FAR as it pertains to maintaining records to demonstrate that costs claimed have been incurred and are allocable to the contract.
+We noted six transactions related to subcontractor ODCs and two transactions related to subcontractor materials where IAP did not maintain documentation to verify that the invoices were approved by the Operation's Technical Representative acknowledging services had been performed and that the invoices were approved for payment, and thus not complying with FAR as it pertains to maintaining records to demonstrate that costs claimed have been incurred and are allocable to the contract.